 I was in Jamaica a couple of weeks ago on a mission trip.
-I’m not a very good missionary but that is a story for another time!
+(I’m not a very good missionary but that is a story for another time!)
 I was helping my dear friend, Becky Smalley; get patients ready for eye surgery.
-As we put drops in their eyes we had time to talk to every person as they waited their turn.
+As we put drops in their eyes we had time to talk to every person while they waited.
 The conversation many times involved food and local recipes for Jamaican specialties.
-I was trying to get a recipe for a dish I had tried and thought you might like called escovitch fish.
+I was trying to get a recipe for a dish I had tried and thought you might like called Escovitch Fish.
 Since I only understood about every third word I heard, it took several tries from different groups of people to get the entire recipe.
 Just let me say the Jamaicans are delightful and passionate about their food!

 Fried fish, prepare as preferred

 1 Habanero pepper (or any hot chili pepper you like, seeds removed), finely chopped.
 (Please remember to wear gloves or use the produce bag to hold the peppers while chopping and then scraping into a saucepan.)